 That they are treated with respect and dignity: all the time and able to access opportunities resulting in free and healthy choices.

-Some (not all, or even most) of the women who access WISH have reported being coerced into performing sexual labour at one time.
-A small number have reported being trafficked for the purpose of sexual exploitation as youth.
+Some of the women who access WISH have reported being coerced into performing sexual labour at one time.
+A larger number have reported being trafficked for the purpose of sexual exploitation as youth.

 It is exceptionally rare that someone comes to WISH and identifies themselves as a victim of sex trafficking.
 If they do, we would immediately refer them to appropriate supports.

 Sex work is the exchange of sexual services for money, goods, or other resources and takes place between consenting adults without coercion or force.
 Trafficking is when someone is forced or coerced into participating in some kind of labour against their will.
 Trafficking is frequently associated with sexual exploitation.
 People are trafficked into many industries, including agriculture and domestic work.
 Some people are trafficked into sex work.